vibhorme/Online-Resume-Builder/README.md

 by others on multiple platforms and devices.
 It creates a simple yet modern and responsive design.

-## Sample

-Your resume will look something like this:

 ## How To Use

 * Clone or Download this repo to your device.